Graphics & Computer Vision Engineer

 I have built deep neural networks for eye tracking, VR rendering for Google Earth, and 3DOF head tracking for the Google VR SDK.
-I enjoy taking cutting-edge technology all the way from concept to launch.
+I enjoy taking cutting-edge technology from concept to launch.

 - I created Eyefluence's machine learning based eye tracking technology, putting the latest deep learning research into production.
-I contributed to Eyefluence's entire VR stack, from UI/UX in Unity, to real-time GPU accelerated neural nets, down to MIPI camera drivers in the Linux kernel.
+I contributed to Eyefluence's entire VR stack, including: UI/UX in Unity/C#, a Unity plugin for eye tracking data in C, GPU accelerated neural nets in Python, and MIPI CSI Linux kernel drivers setting camera registers over I²C.

-- The system we built got rave reviews from TechCrunch, CNET, PC World, USA Today, and more.
-Google acquired us in Oct.
-2016.
+- The system I built got rave reviews from TechCrunch, CNET, PC World, USA Today, and more.

-- I helped ship WebGL rendering for Google Maps, one of the first and widest deployments of WebGL in the world.
+- I conceived and created the first version of Google Earth VR.
+I implemented the 3DOF head tracker used in Google Cardboard and the Google VR SDK.
+I shipped WebGL rendering for Google Maps, one of the first and widest deployments of WebGL in the world.